HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 - In ExamTools, a VE can register applicants using the **Add Applicant** feature located in the upper right corner of the applicants list.
 Applicants added in this manner will not receive a registration email.
 ![Add Applicant Icon](../images/addApplicant.png)

 A VE should confirm FRNs and call signs on the ULS.
 Although ExamTools does have some automatic lookup features, all information should be confirmed by a real person.
-All applicants need a FRN to register.
-An email address is strongly suggested and is required by FCC.
-If an email is not provided, the applicant will need to log in to obtain a copy of their license.
+All applicants need a FRN to register on ExamTools.
+The FCC requires an email address which will used to contact the applicants about their license application.
+The applicant may need to log in to pay (within ten calendar days) or obtain a copy of their license, if they do not receive an email from the FCC.

 Since ExamTools registers the applicant electronically, the 605 may not be required for in-person, but the applicant still will need to bring identification.